Director of Christian Education (DCE) Program

 There are few professions on earth that impact society as a whole.
 Educating young people in the Christian faith is one of those professions.
 You change lives, bring hope to the hopeless, and reflect the light of Christ to the world.
 As a Director of Christian Education, you become an important tool in ministry.
 Concordia University Irvine is here to equip you for that task.
 Join us in this exciting opportunity to become a Christian leader and make a difference!

 What is a Director of Christian Education?

-A Director of Christian Education (DCE) is a lifespan educational leader prepared for team ministry in a congregational setting and is certified, called and commissioned by The Lutheran Church—Missouri Synod (LCMS).
-A DCE, empowered by the Holy Spirit, plans, administers and assesses ministry that nurtures and equips people in the Body of Christ for spiritual maturity, service and witness in home, job, congregation, community and the world.
+A Director of Christian Education (DCE) is a lifespan educational leader prepared for team ministry in a congregational setting and is certified, called, and commissioned by The Lutheran Church–Missouri Synod (LCMS).
+A DCE, empowered by the Holy Spirit, plans, administers, and assesses ministry that nurtures and equips people in the Body of Christ for spiritual maturity, service and witnessing in their homes, jobs, congregations, communities, and the world.

 The purpose of the Director of Christian Education Program is to equip leaders for ministry who are passionate about the Gospel, God’s people and Christ’s Church.
 Through four years of coursework and one year of internship, students will be prepared to serve effectively in a congregational setting in the following roles:

 - Ministry Leader: Heart for full-time service in the church